General Admissions Procedure

 - The applicant has a minimum graduate GPA of 3.0 based upon a 4.0 scale in all graduate courses taken within the last 6 years.
 At least 12 graduate credit hours must have been completed; or

-- The applicant has earned a master’s or doctoral degree from a regionally or nationally accredited institution of higher learning.
+- The applicant has earned a master’s or doctoral degree from an institutionally accredited institution of higher learning.

 Conditional admission to graduate study may be granted under one of the following conditions:

-- The applicant has a baccalaureate degree from a college or university accredited by a regional or national accrediting organization but does not meet the requirements for unconditional admission.
+- The applicant has a baccalaureate degree from an institutionally accredited institution but does not meet the requirements for unconditional admission.

-- The applicant has a baccalaureate degree from a college or university accredited by a regional or national accrediting organization and has requested transcripts from all previously attended institutions be sent to Cameron University, but the transcripts have yet to arrive.
+- The applicant has a baccalaureate degree from an institutionally accredited institution and has requested transcripts from all previously attended institutions be sent to Cameron University, but the transcripts have yet to arrive.
 Unofficial transcripts are required before a student can enroll in his/her first semester at Cameron.
 Enrollment is restricted to a single semester until all official transcripts have been received.

-- The applicant is within 16 semester hours of completion of a baccalaureate degree from a college or university accredited by a regional or national accrediting organization, with a minimum 3.0 retention grade point average and is not on academic probation.
+- The applicant is within 16 semester hours of completion of a baccalaureate degree from an institutionally accredited institution, with a minimum 3.0 retention grade point average and is not on academic probation.
 Students must submit official transcripts from all undergraduate institutions attended, provide an official degree check from the Registrar's Office at the college or university from which they will receive their undergraduate degree, and provide updated official transcripts after the undergraduate degree has been awarded.
 During the period of conditional admissions, the student may attempt no more than 9 graduate hours total prior to receiving a baccalaureate degree.
 Until completion of the baccalaureate degree, students may enroll in no more than 10 total undergraduate and graduate credit hours in a summer term and no more than 16 total undergraduate and graduate credit hours during a regular fall or spring semester.
 Students seeking financial aid, including student loans, are strongly encouraged to meet with a Financial Aid Counselor before enrolling in both graduate and undergraduate courses in the same term.